17 Things Women Over 50 Never Do in Relationships

 The pursuit phase has clear expiration dates now.

-Mature women have learned that love shouldn’t require constant persuasion or feel like an uphill battle.
 Their self-respect won’t allow them to pine after someone who shows lukewarm interest or inconsistent attention.

-Experience has taught them that mutual enthusiasm is the foundation of healthy relationships.
 When someone truly wants to be with them, there’s no need for elaborate strategies or emotional gymnastics – the connection flows naturally, with both people moving toward each other with similar energy.

 6. Stay Quiet About Their Needs